The Metorpolitan Commission of Sewers, surveryors report, Soho, 1855

-Having had a look at dirty on books and manuscripts in my previous article, I once worked on a book that was covered in grime.
-This time in a very different context.
-Could this be some archaeology I have discovered in the archives?
+Thinking of my previous article on dirty books and manuscripts, I once worked on a book that was covered in very different kind of grime, and a very different context.
+This could be some archaeology I discovered in the archives?

 In September 1854 cholera was at an epidemic level, spreading around London and Britain.
 This was to be the most devastating outbreak of cholera in the UK.
 Dr. John Snow was a GP in Soho and wore out a lot of shoe leather making his way around his parish identifying deaths from cholera and plotting them onto a map.
 From this map, he found there was a concentration around the Broad Street Pump.
-This discovery, although not taken much notice of at the time, led to the understanding of cholera, disease and how the spread.
+This discovery, although not taken much notice of at the time, led to the understanding of cholera and how it spread.
 Snow is known as the “Father” of epidemiology, and this story is celebrated in tours, anniversaries and even the John Snow Society.
-In Broad Street now there is the John Snow pub, a whole series of tours on John Snow and the event, and a reconstruction of the water pump, which has a presence on Trip Advisor.
+In Broad Street now there is the John Snow pub, a whole series of tours about the event, and a reconstruction of the water pump, which has a presence on Trip Advisor.

-I was desperate to find a link to that event and believed that there must be a survey of that road, showing the, pump and the house where the first case was?
+I was desperate to find a link to that event and believed that there must be a survey of that road, showing the, pump and the house that had the first case of chlorea.
 I searched and to be honest, couldn’t find the match I was after.
 That doesn’t mean it’s not there and I intend to look further.

 As I mentioned they were recorded in the field, and completed in pencil.
 Some have been over drawn and written with a pen, but you can still see the pencil underneath.